 Saag Makai.
 A heavy spinach and dairy dish.
 Nice touch to cater for your tolerance of spiciness by including the chilli on top rather than mixed all around.
 Smooth and fulsome, a nice addition.

 Although the ambience may harkening back to the colonial past, its service has a bit of a question mark hanging over it.
 As my fellow diner is dairy intolerant, much wrangling and discussions with the waiter ensured.
-No, I can’t take milk.
-No I can’t take cheese.
-No I can’t take cream.
+No, I can’t take milk OR cheese OR cream.
 Could I please just have the dairy free menu?
 If you say I can only eat vegetables, I might as well not have come to your restaurant.
 Arguing with your masters isn’t really the best way to endear yourself to the consumer.

 However, putting this aside, if you are looking for something heavy and traditional you have come to the right place.
 Yet, this is not somewhere that you would want to visit if you are seeking lightness in your life.